matthias-mayr/Cartesian-Impedance-Controller/README.md

 - Joint friction is not accounted for
 - Stiffness and damping values along the Cartesian dimensions are uncoupled
-- Only tested for the `LBR iiwa`
-- No built-in gravity compensation for tools or workpieces
+- No built-in gravity compensation for tools or workpieces (can be achieved by commanded a wrench)

 ## Prerequisites
 ### Required